A team built with experience in early years and childcare; and specialists in training, research and consultancy

 Ann Van Dyke

-Ann Van Dyke is our consultant, and currently Programme Adviser for our Childcare Works project.
+Ann Van Dyke is our associate consultant, and Programme Adviser for 50+ LAs for Childcare Works.
 She has an extensive range of experience in childcare development and strategy, children’s centre delivery, and local authority change management.
 Ann worked regionally on the implementation of government policies for approximately eight years, supporting and challenging local authorities in delivery.
 Ann’s own local authority experience includes the implementation and management of Sure Start local programmes, early years and childcare services, children’s centres, extended services, family support, inclusion services, Family Information Services (FIS), play and services for families with multiple needs.
+Ann also works independently with related organisations who support childcare providers, local authorities, children and families.
+She also works with local community groups in Cornwall with a particular focus around inclusion, developing business plans, applications for funding and gaining charitable status.

 Sufiyan Khalifa, Administrative Assistant, joined Hempsall’s through an apprenticeship placement, and college studies in 2015.
 He officially joined the team as a full time staff member in 2017.
 Sufiyan assists with the day to day smooth running of the organisation.
 His work includes assisting the training manager with quality assurance of documents, helping run our websites, as well as supporting one with the administration of the Lambeth Paths to Work employability project.